dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Let me give you an understanding of it what I mean by that.

-When a developer wants to use Drush in a containerized environment, he has to go inside the PHP container, because Drush was installed along side with PHP service into the same image.
+When a developer wants to use Drush in a containerized environment, he has first to go inside the PHP container, because Drush was installed along side with PHP service into the same image.

 Then he had to move to the right directory where Drupal files were mounted and execute Drush commands there.

-This workflow isn't that intuitive, because using Drush should really be quick and easy.
+This workflow isn't that intuitive, because using Drush should really be fast and intuitive.

 ---